zaius/docs/content/docs/using-the-cli/local-development.md

 the necessary dependencies.

-Next, we use the `internal/watch` step to launch our application and through `reload: true` we reload the environment on file changes.
+Next, we use the `internal/watch` step to launch the application and through `reload: true` we reload the environment on file changes.

-We run our development pipeline as follows:
+We run the development pipeline as follows:

 ```sh
 wercker dev --publish 5000
 ```

-We expose the port on which our application is listening such that we can see it action by browsing to our Docker host).
+We expose the port on which the application is listening such that we can see it action by browsing to your Docker host).
 If you are using [boot2docker](http://boot2docker.io) the IP is usually `192.168.59.103` but we tell you the IP address of the host once the step is run.